ksermon/State-Archives-Transcription/README.md

 ```

 ## Contributing
-(for Keeley, by Keeley, I will remember this)
 1. Add or find an issue
 2. Create a branch (`git checkout -b feat/xyz)
 3. Commit your changes (git commit -m "Add xyz")